upsidedownlabs/upsidedownlabs.github.io/_sources/kits/diy-neuroscience/basic/index.rst

 .. image:: media/bioamp-exg-pill-eog.*

-Step 9: Measuring EEG (ElectroEncephaloGraphy)
+Step 8: Measuring EEG (ElectroEncephaloGraphy)
 ===============================================

 Let's understand the electrode placements before moving forward in this project.
 For recording EEG from different parts of the brain, you have to place the electrodes according to the `International 10-20 system for recording EEG <https://en.wikipedia.org/wiki/10%E2%80%9320_system_(EEG)>`_.

 .. image:: media/10-20-system.*
+    :width: 80%

-We have 2 options to measure the EEG signals, either using the gel electrodes or using dry electrode based Brain BioAmp band.
+We have 2 options to measure the EEG signals, either using the gel electrodes or using dry electrode based Brain BioAmp Band.
 You can try both of them one by one.

 - **Using gel electrodes to record from prefrontal cortex part of brain:**